microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/appconsentrequest-filterbycurrentuser.md

 Namespace: microsoft.graph

-Retrieve a collection of [appConsentRequest](../resources/appconsentrequest.md) resources for which the current user is the reviewer and the status of the userConsentRequest for accessing the specified app is `InProgress`.
+Retrieve a collection of [appConsentRequest](../resources/appconsentrequest.md) objects for which the current user is the reviewer and the status of the userConsentRequest for accessing the specified app is `InProgress`.

 ## Permissions